License GuideSOC 17-1012

 Read more

-Landscape architects must complete continuing education to renew their licenses.
-Your state board sets the specific hour requirement and topic list.
-Common requirements include ethics and state regulations.
-Check your board's renewal notice for the exact credits you need.
+Landscape architects must complete continuing education hours to renew their licenses.
+Your state's board sets the exact number of hours needed each renewal cycle.
+You'll typically need coursework in ethics and state-specific regulations.
+Check your board's website for your state's specific requirements.

 Is This For You